Deafness in Tunisia: Healthcare

 Deaf people face unique barriers to accessing and receiving healthcare.
 One such obstacle stems from language deprivation.
 People who are illiterate will not be able to receive the proper health care they need.
 For example, they might not understand what procedures they are agreeing to, when their next appointment is scheduled, and how to properly take prescribed medication.
-Since 98% of Tunisia's deaf population is illiterate, they will undoubtedly face the some of the problems listed above.
+Since 98% of Tunisia's deaf population is illiterate, they will undoubtedly face some of the problems listed above.
 It has also been determined that delays in the access to a sign language will limit health literacy.
 Using the estimates of the deaf Tunisian population and TSL signers, the percent of deaf Tunisians that use TSL ranges from 35% to 53%.
 Consequently, a large portion of deaf Tunisian will experience limited health literacy.

 Another obstacle that deaf Tunisians face is they will not be able to directly communicate with their health care providers.
 Since Tunisian Sign Language is a deaf community sign (mostly only used by deaf people), it is unlikely that physicians among other health care workers are fluent in TSL.
 Although the proportion of Tunisian healthcare workers who are deaf could not be found, it is reasonable to assume that the proportion is incredibly small, considering most deaf Tunisians do not even receive a high school diploma.

 A lack of sign language interpreters also exacerbates the language barrier.
 To help combat this issue, the Association Voix du Sourd de Tunisie (translated: Voice of the Deaf Association of Tunisia) worked with Dr. Amira Yaacoubi to establish a hospital where medical appointments are provided in Tunisian Sign Language.
 The hospital is located in the most populous slum community, Djebel Lahmar, in the outskirts of Tunisia's capitol.

 In recognition of these barriers to health care, the International Foundation for Electoral Systems produced a video in Tunisian Sign Language on the risks of COVID-19 and preventative measures to keep the deaf population safe from infection.
 This video was shared by Tunisia's Ministry of Social Affairs on Facebook, where it has been viewed 30,000 times and shared 500 times.
 Other deaf organizations followed suit in sharing the video, and it was broadcast on multiple national television channels.